MattSegal/devblog/content/simple-offline-tasks-django-q.md

 #### Configure settings

 Then we need to adjust our Django settings so that Django knows that it should use the Django Q app.
-We also need to configure DjangoQ to use the database as the task broker.
+We also need to configure Django Q to use the database as the task broker.

 ```python
 # shop/settings.py